Skip to content

 req

-req is the instance of HonoRequest.
+req is an instance of HonoRequest.
+For more details, see HonoRequest.

 ts